Kalipts/front-end-intership-2020/README.md

 # Spring 2020 Internship Frontend.

-The application for managing resources of the company Visit our website
+The application for managing resources of the company.<br/>
+Visit our website.

 Open []https://myresource.herokuapp.com/]

 ## Available Scripts